How to Get A Nursing Degree If You Already Have a Bachelor's

 Consider how long it takes to complete prerequisites.

-In order to find out how to become a nurse with a bachelor’s degree, it is important to look at the timeframe of an ABSN program like Madonna’s.
+To find out how to get a nursing degree if you already have a bachelor’s, it is important to look at the timeframe of Madonna’s ABSN.
 How soon you can start depends on how many prerequisites you will need to complete.

 Here is where your existing bachelor’s degree can come into play and speed things up during the admissions process by fulfilling your course requirements.
-Most nursing programs have an expiration date on transferrable credits, especially when it comes to science credits.
-The nice thing about Madonna’s ABSN program is that there is no expiration date on ANY prerequisites except nutrition courses.
+In Madonna’s ABSN program, there is no expiration date on ANY prerequisite course credits except nutrition courses.

 Wondering what prereqs you may need to take?
-We’ve got you covered.
+Read more to learn all about our prerequisite requirements.

 That means if you have taken any of the above courses, successfully passed them all, and the credits can be transferred, then all you have to take are the nutrition courses, and you can start the ABSN program.
 This means your previous degree could save you weeks, even months, in Madonna’s ABSN program!